About

 }

-This feature should use an additional check of return type, or manual type annotation, as handle
+This feature requires an additional check of the return type or manual type annotation, as the handle

-function isn’t related to its output type, allowing to return any
+function isn’t inherently related to its output type, allowing it to return any

 .
 Use x satisfies VovkOutput<typeof f>

 or annotate the return type manually.
-This is not required for proper type inference for RPC modules, but might be useful when handler requires strictest type checking.
+While this isn’t required for proper type inference in RPC modules, it can be useful when the handler requires the strictest type checking.

 More info